top of page

 We do not use the following tools/techniques while training any behavior or during behavior modification: choke collar, prong collar, shock collar (including “stim-collar” and “e-collar”), bonker, shaker-can, citronella spray, water spray, leash-pop/leash-correction (with any type of collar/harness), yelling, or any other technique designed to cause fear, pain, or startle in the dog.

-We do use the following: using the dog's "free will of choice" or force free, stress-deficient environment or challenges, reward based learning, teaches self-calming techniques to dogs and handlers, monitors body language for signs of stress, meets dog's psychological needs, operant training, safety first training, body language and communication.
+We do use the following: using the dog's "free will of choice" or force free, stress-deficient environment or challenges, reward based learning, teach self-calming techniques to dogs and handlers, monitors body language for signs of stress, meets dog's psychological needs, operant training, safety first training, body language and communication.

 What can you guarantee?